 Continuing Education Requirements (Number of Hours and Course Content Required) - Professional Engineers

-B. A maximum of 12 PDH units earned in excess of 24 PDH units that are required for a license renewal during the licensing term can be carried forward to apply as credit toward the next individual licensing term.
+- A maximum of 8 PDH hours earned in excess of 16 units that are required for a license renewal during the licensing term can be carried forward to apply as credit toward the next individual licensing term.

 View the Code of Maryland Regulations (COMAR).